What is Open Government?

 The New Zealand Government has embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL).
-NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution (CC-BY) licence as the default.
+NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution licence as the default.

 More recently, NZGOAL found added support in the Declaration on Open and Transparent Government.
 With the Declaration, Cabinet has directed government departments and invited State Sector agencies to commit to releasing high-value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.

 The Government’s purpose in advocating the release of useful and re-usable copyright material it holds with Creative Commons licences is, as noted in NZGOAL, two-fold.
 First, it wants to enable people to re-use government material for their own purposes, whether economic, environmental, creative or cultural, in the knowledge they may do so legally.
 Second, it wants to encourage experts and others to contribute to improved policy development and more efficient financial performance by government through being able to access, manipulate and provide feedback on such material.

 Open access policies and licences allow democratic participation in the formation of public policy.
 They also allow the public to re-use — and even monetise — publicly funded content and data in innovative ways.
 New businesses and services can thrive when these materials are made available for re-use.

 - Quick Guide for Users of open government data and information